JoaoVicPugliesi/MoonDraw---WebService/README.md

 Users can view product details, including price, availability, and description.

+Buyers can purchase products.
-Admins can create, update, and delete products.
+Artists can create, update, and delete products.
+Admins can delete users and products in case of policies violation.

 🧺 Shopping Cart

-Users can add products to their cart.
+Buyers can add products to their cart.

-Users can remove products from their cart.
+Buyers can remove products from their cart.

-Users can view the contents of their cart.
+Buyers can view the contents of their cart.

 The cart must reflect real-time product availability and pricing.

 💳 Checkout & Orders

-Users can initiate a purchase from the cart.
+Buyers can initiate a purchase from the cart.

-Users must provide shipping and payment details at checkout.
+Buyers must provide shipping and payment details at checkout.

-Users can confirm and complete a purchase.
+Buyers can confirm and complete a purchase.

 The system must handle order persistence, email sending, and payment processing (via provider).